-The 2017 participants of The American Legion Mountaineer Boys State:
+To The 2018 participants of The American Legion Mountaineer Boys State:

-It is my honor to congratulate you on being chosen for the American Legion Mountaineer Boys State.
-As the best and brightest in West Virginia, you now have the opportunity to work together on many of the most pressing issues facing our communities on the local and state levels.
+I want to congratulate you on the honor bestowed upon you for being chosen for the American Legion Mountaineer Boys State.
+You're the best and brightest in West Virginia, and you now have the opportunity to work together on many of the most pressing issues facing your community on the local and state levels.

-During this program, you will benefit from the exposure to all aspects of civic life; from the legislative process to our judicial system.
-Throughout this week you will learn the rights and privileges of citizenship, as well as the responsibility each of you have to your hometowns, and our country.
+During the Mountaineer Boys State program, you will be exposed to all aspects of civic life; from the legislative process to our judicial system.
+This week you will all learn the rights and privileges that come with citizenship, as well as the responsibility each of you have to your hometowns, and our nation.

-As one of West Virginia's premier leadership courses for young men, Mountaineer Boys State offers you the remarkable opportunity to grow and become the leaders of tomorrow.
+Participating in one of West Virginia's premier leadership courses for young men, you have the remarkable opportunity to grow and become the leaders of tomorrow.
 It is here, where you can forge friendships and build relationships that will last for many years to come.
-In fact, it is often said that the American Legion Boys State program is "a week that shapes a lifetime," and it is my hope that it will shape yours.
+In fact, it is often said that the American Legion Boys State program is "a week that shapes a lifetime."
+I hope that it will shape yours.

 Congratulations and good luck!
 Sincerely,

+mil B. MIG

-B. M1 David B. McKinley, P.E.
-(WV-1) Member of Congress
+David B. McKinley, P.E Member of Congress